![]() |

 |

-Father of Accounting:
+The Father of Accounting:

 Luca Pacioli (1445 - 1517) “Pacioli...published a revolutionary book in 1494, Summa de Arithmetica, geometria, proportioni et Proportionalita ...
 Goethe said that this was ‘one of the finest discoveries of the human intellect.’
 An economist and sociologist, Werner Sombart, said, ‘...bookkeeping is born with the same spirit as the system of Galileo and Newton.’
-Pacioli’s work was
+Pacioli’s

-should begin all their economic transactions ‘in the name of God.’
+transactions ‘in the name of God.’
+The

-The methodology he developed changed the future of business forever
+methodology he developed changed the future of

-and led to the development of spread sheets.
-His ingenious accounting
+business forever and led to the development of spread

-equation of ‘Assets = Liabilities + Owner’s Equity’ is used worldwide today.
+Liabilities + Owner’s Equity’ is used worldwide today.
+This

-humble servant of Jesus Christ has provided the world a vital tool for
+humble servant of Jesus Christ has provided the world a

-business — to the greater glory of God.”
+vital tool for business — to the greater glory of God.”

 Kennedy, D. James, and Newcombe, Jerry.
 What If Jesus Had Never Been Born?
 Thomas Nelson Publishers, Nashville, TN, 1994, pg 111. |